 - Audit & Supervisory Board Members receive reports as appropriate from directors and employees of the Company and its subsidiaries, regarding necessary information for audits.
 In addition to attending important conferences, Audit & Supervisory Board Members also perform appropriate checks of the content of electronic resolutions concerning decision-making on the execution of business.
-In addition, Audit & Supervisory Board Members regularly exchange opinions and otherwise communicate with each subsidiary's own Audit & Supervisory Board Members to enhance audits performed by all Audit & Supervisory Board Members inside the JT Group. - The Operational Review and Business Assurance Division and the Compliance Office also coordinate on conducting regular exchanges of information with Audit & Supervisory Board Members. - In order to assist the duties of Audit & Supervisory Board Members, the Company has established an Audit & Supervisory Board Member's Office that is independent of divisions responsible for execution, and has assigned necessary personnel to the Office.
-In addition, through consultation with Audit & Supervisory Board Members, the Company records a budget for expenses expected to be necessary for the duties of the Audit & Supervisory Board Members. - (Note) As of January 1, 2022, the name of the Compliance Office was changed to the Legal and Compliance Division.
-In addition, the functions of the General Administrative Division pertaining to leadership of responses to ensure the elimination of anti-social forces have been transferred to the Corporate Governance Division.
+In addition, Audit & Supervisory Board Members regularly exchange opinions and otherwise communicate with each subsidiary's own Audit & Supervisory Board Members to enhance audits performed by all Audit & Supervisory Board Members inside the JT Group. - The Operational Review and Business Assurance Division and the Legal and Compliance Division also coordinate on conducting regular exchanges of information with Audit & Supervisory Board Members. - In order to assist the duties of Audit & Supervisory Board Members, the Company has established an Audit & Supervisory Board Member's Office that is independent of divisions responsible for execution, and has assigned necessary personnel to the Office.
+In addition, through consultation with Audit & Supervisory Board Members, the Company records a budget for expenses expected to be necessary for the duties of the Audit & Supervisory Board Members.